 Pasta e fagioli!
 I consider myself a soup snob.
 Growing up in the Ukraine, my grandma made soup from scratch and with lots of love every-single-day.

 Pasta e fagioli means “pasta and beans”.
 So literally, the only required ingredients are pasta and beans.
-The rest is what you have on hand and if you add lots of veggies it becomes a minestrone.
+The rest is what you have on hand and if you add lots of veggies it becomes hearty minestrone soup.
 I am going to let you in on a secret- soups were invented by poor people out of necessity:)

 What Pasta and Beans Can I Use?

 - Pasta: Traditional pasta choice is ditalini – tiny tubes.
 Guess what?
 The only rule is using small shaped pasta.
 So, you can use sea shells (like me), macaroni, orzo or even spaghetti broken into short pieces.
 Whole wheat, white or any gluten free pasta (cook for shorter period) work.

 What Is a Good Base for Flavorful Broth?

-A flavorful broth is the base of any tasty soup.
+A flavorful broth is the base of healthy soup recipes.

 - Store bought stock: Using stock from a carton is easy and convenient, but not cheap.
 I recommend buying low sodium and organic, if you can.
 I like to keep organic low sodium chicken, veggie and beef bouillon cubes on hand.
 Dilute with boiled water and you have stock instantly.
 The results aren’t bad either!